-In this file photo, lection officials direct voters during early-morning voting in the Wisconsin recall election at the Beloit Historical Society June 5, 2012, in Beloit, Wisconsin.
+In this file photo, election officials direct voters during early-morning voting in the Wisconsin recall election at the Beloit Historical Society June 5, 2012, in Beloit, Wisconsin.
 (Scott Olson/Getty Images)

 WASHINGTON — Experts on election security warned lawmakers during a U.S. House Administration hearing on Wednesday of targeted disinformation campaigns that could occur in the upcoming midterm and presidential elections.